Venkat477/Simple-WebCrawler/README.md

 I tried to include all the possible cases to extract the above information, but still for some cases it may fail to extract all the details.

-**1. Used Regex Patterns for removing all the unwanted characters and for identifying some key phrases. ** **2.
-Used Stop Words from NLTK module to remove stopwords from the html text.**
+***1. Used Regex Patterns for removing all the unwanted characters and for identifying some key phrases. <br />
+2. Used Stop Words from NLTK module to remove stopwords from the html text. <br />
-**3. Used Pandas to read and query CSV files.**
+3. Used Pandas to read and query CSV files. <br />
-**4. Used BeautifulSoup (bs4) module to scrape the domain web pages.**
+4. Used BeautifulSoup (bs4) module to scrape the domain web pages.***

 Programming Language: Python3.7